ADITYONALDO/People-Count-History/README.md

 4. **Prepare the known faces directory:**
     - Create a directory named `known_faces` in the project root.
     - Add images of known people to this directory.
 The image filenames should reflect the names of the people (e.g., `name1.jpg`, `name2.jpg`, `alex1.png`, etc.).

+## Known Faces

+The known_faces folder contains the images of the faces to be detected.
+Delete the sample.jpg file from the folder and upload your pictures, focusing on your face.
+The images of face should clear, with ample background light, and minimal thing in the background.

 ## Usage